alexvish/ponychallenge-trustpilot/src/dashthroughmaze/Readme.md

 These are implications:

 1. In non-prefect maze there could be more then one path to exit.
-How to find the shortest one do you know?
+How would you find the shortest one?
 2. In non-prefect maze pony have more ways to escape from domokun: pony strategy could be to run around cycle, followed by domokun.